Feynlady/tweetBC/README.md

 *NLP_Project: this file constitutes the main script, where the parts that need to be necessarily executed are marked as such.
 Different classifiers can be run separately, according to one's goal.
 *AllData.csv: whole dataset.
 Different parts of the dataset are used as training and test sets.

+It is also required to download the [DATASET](https://www.kaggle.com/kazanova/sentiment140) and include it in the same folder as the main script NLP_Project.

 ## Usage

 When run, the NLP_Project script cleans, splits and reorganizes the data in the main dataset.
 The AllData.csv contains 1.600.000 lines of classified tweets, of which only 1.25% (20.000 lines) is used to train the models.